bjoernager/bzipper/README.md

 ## Usage

-This crate revolves around the `Encode` and `Decode` traits which both handle conversions to and from byte streams.
+This crate revolves around the `Encode` and `Decode` traits, both of which handle conversions to and from byte streams.

 Many standard types come implemented with Librum, including most primitives as well as some standard library types such as `Option` and `Result`.
 Some [features](#feature-flags) enable an extended set of implementations.

-It is recommended in most cases to simply derive these two traits for custom types (although this is only supported with enumerations and structures -- not untagged unions).
+It is recommended in most cases to simply derive these two traits for user-defined types (although this is only supported with enumerations and structures -- not untagged unions).
 Here, each field is *chained* according to declaration order:

 ```rust